Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/04-packet-switching/buffer_based_mix_data_type.md

  </tr>
 </table>

-# Buffer Based AI Engine Kernels with Mixed Data Types
+# Buffer-based AI Engine Kernels with Mixed Data Types

-This example is similar to the previous [Buffer Based AI Engine Kernels](./buffer_based_aie_kernel.md) example, except that one AI Engine kernel has floating point interfaces and one AI Engine kernel has `cint16` interfaces.
+This example is similar to the previous [Buffer-based AI Engine Kernels](./buffer_based_aie_kernel.md) example, except that one AI Engine kernel has floating point interfaces and one AI Engine kernel has `cint16` interfaces.
 It will focus on the difference with the previous example.
 One difference is that because the input and output data are in integer format for the AI Engine simulator, it has to convert data between `float`/`cint16` and integer data types.
-See [Prepare Data for AI Engine Simulator](#Prepare-Data-for-AI-Engine-Simulator).
+See [Prepare Data for AI Engine Simulator](#prepare-data-for-ai-engine-simulator).
 Another difference is that the PS code has to take care of the input and output data types.
-See [PS Application and HW Emulation Flows](#PS-Application-and-HW-Emulation-Flows).
+See [PS Application and HW Emulation Flows](#ps-application-and-hw-emulation-flows).

 The following topics are already covered in [Buffer Based AI Engine Kernels](./buffer_based_aie_kernel.md).